mcgue/game.py/README.md

 # game.py
-## Guess the Number Game
+Guess the Number Game<br>
-### Status: mostly complete, but needs some additional edits
+Status: mostly complete, but needs some additional edits